smurphos/conky-blur-background/README.md

 Extract files from the zip
 * `unzip -o conky-blur-background.zip`

-Move the script to ~/.local/bin
+Copy the script to ~/.local/bin
-* `mv ./conky-blur-background/script/conky-blur-background.sh ~/.local/bin/`
+* `cp -r ./conky-blur-background/script/conky-blur-background.sh ~/.local/bin/`

 If you want to test with the sample conky config that is included:

-Move the conky files to ~.conky
+Copy the conky files to ~/.conky
-* `mv ./conky-blur-background/conky-blur-sample ~/.conky/`
+* `cp -r./conky-blur-background/conky-blur-sample ~/.conky/`

-Move the desktop file to ~/.config/autostart
+Copy the desktop file to ~/.config/autostart
-* `mv ./conky-blur-background/conky-blur-sample ~/.conky/`
+* `cp -r ./conky-blur-background/autostart/conky-blur-sample.desktop ~/.config/autostart/`

 ## Reporting issues